Teaching writing | Steps of the writing process

 Yet your suggestions for improvement make them feel picked on!

-Self-editing plays an important role in the writing process and shouldn’t be neglected.
+Self-editing is one of the most important steps of the writing process and shouldn’t be neglected.
 Why?
 It helps the student take more responsibility for his own progress.

 Provide some sort of checklist as a guide to help him identify errors in content, style, and mechanics.
 As he compares his rough draft to the checklist, he makes corrections and improvements.
 The rewritten paper he turns in to you—his first revision—will then be ready for your inspection.